Raptors' Juancho Hernangomez: Starting Saturday

-Hernangomez will join the starting lineup for Saturday's game against the Hawks, Blake Murphy of Sportsnet.ca reports.
+Hernangomez will start Saturday's game against the Mavericks, Doug Smith of the Toronto Star reports.

-With the Raptors' frontcourt plagued by injuries, Hernangomez will step into the starting five alongside Fred VanVleet, OG Anunoby, Scottie Barnes and Thaddeus Young.
-Hernangomez offers solid streaming value for as long as the Raptors remain banged up.
+Hernangomez will make his second start of the season.
+In the past two games, he's totaled 20 points, 19 rebounds and five steals in 65 minutes.

 More News